analyticdan/motion-heatmap/README.md

 * `-d`

-  This flag tells the program to display the output as it processes the input video.
+  This flag tells the program to display the output as it runs.

 * `-r [rate]`